DevMountain/iOS-Public/Afternoon Projects/Unit 3 - Networking/Day 1/README.md

 * Create a `PostListViewController` file as a subclass of `UIViewController` and set the class of your root view controller scene

 * Drag an IBOutlet of the table view from the storyboard into the `PostListViewController`.

+* Conform the `PostListViewController` to the `UITableViewDelegate` and the `UITableViewDataSource` protocols

-* Assign the `PostListViewController` as the table view's delegate and datasource
+* Assign the `PostListViewController` as the table view's delegate and data source

-    * Hint: You can do this programattically or in storyboards
+  * Hint: You can do this programmatically or in storyboards

 * Add a `postController` property to `PostListViewController` and set it to an instance of `PostController`

-* Conform the `PostListViewController` to the `UITableViewDelegate` and the `UITableViewDataSource` protocols

 * Implement the UITableViewDataSource functions using the included `postController.posts` array

 * Set the `cell.textLabel` to the text, and the `cell.detailTextLabel` to the author and post date

   * Note: It may also help to temporarily add the `indexPath.row` to the `cell.detailTextLabel` to quickly determine if the posts are showing up where you expect them to be

 * Add the `fetchPosts` function of the post controller to `viewDidLoad`